graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 A CSI (Container Storage Interface) driver is a Kubernetes plugin that provides a consistent way for storage systems to be exposed to containerized workloads.
 The `CSINode` object records details about all CSI drivers installed on a node.
 However, a mismatch can arise between the reported and actual attachment capacity on nodes.
 When volume slots are consumed after a CSI driver starts up, the `kube-scheduler` may assign stateful pods to nodes without sufficient capacity, ultimately getting stuck in a `ContainerCreating` state.

 Kubernetes v1.35 makes `CSINode.spec.drivers[*].allocatable.count` mutable so that a node’s available volume attachment capacity can be updated dynamically.
 It also allows CSI drivers to control how frequently the `allocatable.count` value is updated on all nodes by introducing a configurable refresh interval, defined through the `CSIDriver` object.
 Additionally, it automatically updates `CSINode.spec.drivers[*].allocatable.count` on detecting a failure in volume attachment due to insufficient capacity.
-Although this feature graduated to Beta in v1.34 with the feature flag `MutableCSINodeAllocatableCount` disabled by default, it remains in Beta for v1.35 to allow time for feedback, but the feature flag is enabled by default.
+Although this feature graduated to beta in v1.34 with the feature flag `MutableCSINodeAllocatableCount` disabled by default, it remains in beta for v1.35 to allow time for feedback, but the feature flag is enabled by default.

 This work was done as part of [KEP #4876](https://kep.k8s.io/4876) led by SIG Storage.

 ### Opportunistic batching

-Historically, the Kubernetes scheduler processes pods sequentially with time complexity O(num pods x num nodes), which can result in redundant computation for compatible pods.
-This KEP introduces an opportunistic batching mechanism that aims to improve the performance by identifying such compatible Pods via `Pod scheduling signature` and batching them together, allowing shared filtering and scoring results across them.
+Historically, the Kubernetes scheduler processes pods sequentially with time complexity of `O(num pods × num nodes)`, which can result in redundant computation for compatible pods.
+This KEP introduces an opportunistic batching mechanism that aims to improve performance by identifying such compatible Pods via `Pod scheduling signature` and batching them together, allowing shared filtering and scoring results across them.

 The pod scheduling signature ensures that two pods with the same signature are “the same” from a scheduling perspective.
 It takes into account not only the pod and node attributes, but also the other pods in the system and global data about the pod placement.
 This means that any pod with the given signature will get the same scores/feasibility results from any arbitrary set of nodes.